krgross/st512-course-notes/docs/02-MultipleRegression.md

 ## Multiple regression basics

-### The multiple regression model

 Just as SLR was used to characterize the relationship between a single predictor and a response, multiple regression can be used to characterize the relationship between several predictors and a response.

-*Example.*  In the BAC data, we also know each individual's weight and gender:
+*Example.*  In the BAC data, we also know each individual's weight:

 ``` r
 beer <- read.csv("data/beer2.csv", head = T, stringsAsFactors = T)